STREAM3/pyISC/README.md

 ##Prerequisite:

-Notice, pyISC/visISC is only been tested on 64 bits machines.
+Notice, pyISC/visISC has only been tested on 64 bits machines.

 ###Install Python distribution